 The mm- to cm-sized metal veins in Monument Draw are almost troilite-free, likely reflecting the segregation of immiscible melt phases.
 They contain associated phosphates, mostly in the form of whitlockite, along with lesser amounts of chlorapatite and minor fluorapatite.
 An interesting feature of Monument Draw is the preservation of at least one relict chondrule, an ~2 mm radial pyroxene chondrule.
-Chondrules are very rare among acapulcoites, and have been observed only in the acapulcoites GRA 98028 (~6 vol%), Dhofar 1222 (~4 vol%), and Y-74063.
-The presence of chondrules is a feature which suggests that the acapulcoites are actually metachondrites, based on terminology associated with several newly recognized groups of chondrule-free, texturally evolved chondrites with elemental ratios and O-isotopic compositions showing affinities to existing chondrite groups (Irving et al., 2005).
+Relict chondrules are rare among acapulcoites, and have been observed in nine acapulcoites (Keil and McCoy, 2017); some of these include GRA 98028 (~6 vol%), Dhofar 1222 (~4 vol%), and Y-74063.
+The presence of relict chondrules is a feature which suggests that acapulcoites are actually metachondrites, based on terminology associated with several newly recognized groups of chondrule-free, texturally evolved chondrites with elemental ratios and O-isotopic compositions showing affinities to existing chondrite groups (Irving et al., 2005).
 Relict chondrules are only found in the primitive subgroup of acapulcoites, consistent with this subgroup experiencing the lowest equilibration temperatures (950°C) of all acapulcoites, while Acapulco, a member of the typical subgroup, experienced the highest (1170°C).
 Monument Draw also has the least equilibrated REE distribution within the studied group, and it has a 21Ne-based CRE age (~6.87.3 m.y.), which is typical of most other acapulcoites and lodranites.

 Metal veins, like those present in Monument Draw, have been intensively studied (e.g., McCoy et al., 1996, 1997, 2006) to gain insight into the early stages of metal segregation and formation of a core on an asteroid.
 With a lack of shock indicators and brecciation in acapulcoites, and evidence for a significant degree of heating on its parent body, it has commonly been considered that it was heated noncollisionally by either short-lived radiogenic nuclides (e.g., 26Al, 60Fe), or by electrical conduction by the T-Tauri solar wind.
 Monument Draw is unshocked (S1), and most other acapulcoites have shock stages of S1 to S2, or rarely higher; these shock effects are attributed to post-annealing shock (Rubin, 2007).